chenxingqiang/jax-ml/doc/model_persistence.rst

 PMML is a good option for model validation on different platforms and long term archiving.
 On the other hand, as XML in general, its verbosity does not help in production when performance is critical.
-To convert scikit-learn model to PMML you can use for example `sklearn2pmml
+To convert jax-learn model to PMML you can use for example `xlearn2pmml
-<https://github.com/jpmml/sklearn2pmml>`_ distributed under the Affero GPLv3
+<https://github.com/jpmml/xlearn2pmml>`_ distributed under the Affero GPLv3
 license.